 The column grid system is a standard framework used to arrange elements on a template.
 It consists of an ordered set of rectangular modules which are placed in designated areas on the page.

-Manuscript, or ‘block’, grids are a common form of grid used in print media.
+Manuscript, or ‘block’, grids are a common form of the grid used in print media.
 This type of grid is composed of a single, rectangular grid which may be divided into more than one area.
-This kind of layout offers a great opportunity to organize text and illustrations in a visually-appealing manner.
+This kind of layout offers a great opportunity to organize text and illustrations in a visually appealing manner.